The classic Sidecar cocktail is a simple easy drink you will fall in love with. Like a margarita with Cognac, this is a home bartender’s dream.

-One of the things I love most about this recipe is how simple it is to make.
-Just three ingredients and a toss of your cocktail shaker.
+One of the things I love most about this sidecar recipe is how simple it is to make.
+Just three ingredients and a toss of your cocktail shaker will have you sipping one in no time.
+For the ingredient measurements, see the recipe card at the bottom of the page.

-- Strain into a sugar rimmed chilled glass.
+- Shake to combine.
+Strain into a sugar-rimmed chilled glass.

-Use a lemon twist to wet the rim of the glass and dip it in fine sugar.
-You can even then toss the lemon in the glass for an extra tinge of sour to your cocktail.
+To add a sugar rim, use a lemon twist to wet the rim of the glass and dip it in a shallow plate with fine sugar.
+You can then toss the lemon into the glass for an extra tinge of sour in your cocktail.

 Otherwise, much like the French 75, this cocktail is great with a lemon twist on the side of the glass.

-Most often a Sidecar recipe is served in a coupe glass or a smaller martini glass.
+Most often a sidecar recipe is served in a chilled coupe glass or a smaller martini glass.
+While the sugar rim is optional, I love the sweetness it adds to each sip.

-If you make any of my cocktails, leave me a comment and let me know what you think.
+If you make any of my cocktails, including this sidecar drink recipe, leave me a comment and let me know what you think.
 I love hearing from you!

 Sidecar